dat-ecosystem-archive/docs/docs/usingdat-cli.md

 This will download our demo files to the `~/Downloads/dat-demo` folder.
 These files are being shared by a server over Dat (to ensure high availability) but you may connect to any number of users also hosting the content.

-You can also also view the files online: [datbase.org/778f8d955175c92e4ced5e4f5563f69bfec0c86cc6f670352c457943666fe639](https://datbase.org/778f8d955175c92e4ced5e4f5563f69bfec0c86cc6f670352c457943666fe639/). datbase.org can download files over Dat and display them on HTTP as long as someone is hosting it.
-The website temporarily caches data for any visited links (do not view your dat on datbase.org if you do not want us to cache your data).

 #### Sharing Demo

 Dat can share files from your computer to anywhere.
 If you have a friend going through this demo with you, try sharing to them!
 If not we'll see what we can do.